irshad24/Recipe-portal-/README.md

 To run project should have :

-1-apache server with mysql DB(xaaamp)
+1-apache server with mysql DB(xaaamp).

 when you run the project it will automatically create database "foodRecipes" and insert some data